AdobeDocs/alloy-docs/get-started/getting-started.md

 The options are as follows.

 * `propertyID` - \(required\) The property ID links the SDK to the appropriate accounts and configuration.
-* `edgeDomain` - \(optional\) The url that will be used to interact with Adobe Services.
-Used if have a CNAME to Adobe's edge infrastructure.
+* `edgeDomain` - \(optional\) The domain that will be used to interact with Adobe Services.
+Used if you have a CNAME to Adobe's edge infrastructure.
 * `debug` - \(optional\) A boolean indicating whether debugging messages will be displayed in the browser's JavaScript console.

 ### Starting a View